NaffanDroo/rancher-dns-forwarder/README.md

   - Send other dns requests to 8.8.8.8 dns server.

-> Use this container to access ranchers DNS when connected with OpenVPN while still resolving external IP's for any Amazon domains I'm connecting to.
+> Use this container to access ranchers DNS when connected with OpenVPN while still resolving external IP's for any Amazon domains.

 ### Configuration / Installation
   - Launch the container in Rancher.